Connect with us

 Hosemann said that lawmakers could have provided a rebate last year, but were focused on passing the largest income tax cut in state history.
 In setting up his proposed rebate, he told fairgoers, “Inflation is scaring me.
 The possibility of a recession is scaring me.”

-Mississippi, like most states, is collecting an unprecedented amount of revenue thanks to a number of factors, federal -relief money directed to the states, inflation and strong consumer spending.
+Mississippi, like most states, is collecting an unprecedented amount of revenue thanks to a number of factors, including federal COVID-19-relief money directed to the states, inflation and strong consumer spending.
 About 20 states already have opted to return some of those record revenue collections to taxpayers through direct payments.
-While Hosemann proposed a direct rebate during the 2022 session, the Legislature opted instead to the record tax cut that will not kick in until calendar year 2023.
+While Hosemann proposed a direct rebate during the 2022 session, the Legislature opted instead to provide the record tax cut that will not kick in until calendar year 2023.
 The income tax, when fully enacted in 2026, will be the largest in state history, taking about $525 million out of state coffers.

 In addition to that tax cut, Hosemann renewed his call for a direct rebate during the 2023 session at the Nashoba County Fair speech, saying the state had the funds to do both.

-The state ended the just completed fiscal year with $1.4 above the revenue projection and concluded the previous fiscal year about $1 billion about the official projection.
+The state ended the just completed fiscal year with $1.4 billion above the revenue projection and concluded the previous fiscal year about $1 billion about the official projection.
 The official revenue projection for the just-completed fiscal year was $5.9 billion.
 The state collected $7.4 billion in tax collections.

-Hosemann said Wednesday that he's “proud Mississippi led the way with the Dobbs case” to end the national constitutional right to abortion.
-But he said now Mississippi faces a challenge to provide services to mothers and and to be “pro child.”
+Hosemann said Wednesday that he’s “proud Mississippi led the way with the Dobbs case” to end the national constitutional right to abortion.
+But he said now Mississippi faces a challenge to provide health services to mothers and children and to be “pro child.”
 He lamented that the House shot down proposals to extend postpartum Medicaid coverage for working mothers, which “the Senate voted for three times to have.”

 “How can we celebrate the rights of the unborn and then when they get here tell them, good luck?”
 Hosemann said.
 “We are better than that.”

 The first-term Republican lieutenant governor made clear that the Senate where he presides will again make it a priority to extend postpartum coverage.
-Under current state law, pregnant women who fall below a certain income level are eligible for coverage through Medicaid.
+Under current state law, pregnant women who fall below a certain income level are eligible for health care coverage through Medicaid.
 But the Medicaid coverage extends only 60 days after the pregnancy.

 He cited Georgia, Alabama and Louisiana among the states that have extended postpartum coverage and said Mississippi should do the same.